-Filled with a moist and flavorful beef machaca and fried until golden and crisp, Beef Taquitos make a delicious lunch meal, appetizer or any time of the day snack.
-Good thing it’s easy to freeze up a big batch for future cravings.
+Beef Taquitos with a moist and flavorful beef machaca filling.
+Golden and crisp, they’re a delicious lunch meal, appetizer or any time of the day snack.
+And they freeze well, too, for future cravings!

 I love Mexican food and the good amount of Mexican dishes on the blog are a clear testament to that.
 If you’re in the mood for the big, bold flavors of this cuisine, you might want to check out the salsas, homemade corn tortillas, fajitas, caldo de res, camarones a la diabla, pollo asado, chicken posole, coctel de camarones or nopales con huevos recipes I’ve shared here so far.

-Now, if you ask me, beef taquitos served up with guacamole and sour cream sounds just about right for dinner tonight 🙂
+Now, if you ask me, beef taquitos with copious amounts of guacamole and sour cream sounds just about right for dinner tonight 🙂

 Beef taquitos are a favorite in our house and one we always have a good stock of pre-prepared in the freezer.
 When I have a free time (or energy) to spare, I good a good part of an afternoon to make a double batch of beef machaca.
 This savory dish made of chuck roast simmered in tomatoes and spices is amazing with sides of rice and beans for dinner but also makes the best taquito filling in my opinion.

 After the roast has slow-cooked to tenderness and cooled enough to touch, I shred the meat and roll out a few dozens of beef taquitos.
 I then arrange the taquitos in a single layer and an inch or so apart on a parchment-lined baking sheet and pop them in the freezer to firm up.
-Once frozen, I transfer them into resealable storage bags to store in the freezer for quick dinner meals or any time of the day cravings.
+Once frozen, I transfer them into resealable storage bags to store in the freezer for quick dinner meals or anytime cravings.

 I like to fry my taquitos because I think it brings out the best texture and taste.
 If you prefer to bake instead, arrange the tortilla logs in a single layer on a baking sheet.
 Lightly brush with olive oil, sprinkle with salt, and bake in a 425 F oven for about 15 to 20 minutes or until lightly browned and crunchy.